5 Trends in OCR Accuracy for Data Extraction

 But AI typically will start with low accuracy and, as it learns, develops high accuracy.
 So an AI-based solution might start off with lower accuracy than an OCR but over improve very quickly as it sees the real documents.

 It is easy to get stuck in an “AI vs uncertainty” mindset.
 Yes, your use case requires AI, but is AI going to deliver?
 How do you manage AI risks?

 Tackle that trend: The future is AI and it can help you automate data extraction from documents.
 Make sure the application of AI for automation works for your use case and for your document types.
 While an AI OCR might slice high accuracy on invoices, it may deliver poor accuracy on loan documents.

 Accuracy is a leading indicator of how well your business will perform once data extraction is automated.
 The higher the automation accuracy the better the performance.

 When STP is achieved, process magic can happen.
-It is a holy grail of processing.
+It is a holy grail of processing through deep learning ORC.